-'''

 Constructor: dates()

-Constructor: dates(FREO)
+Constructor: dates(FREQ)

-'''

 Returns an empty dates object with a given frequency (if the constructor is called with one input argument).
-FREQ is a character equal to 'Y' or 'A' for annual dates, 'Q' for quarterly dates, or 'M' for monthly dates.
+FREQ is a character equal to 'Y' or 'A' for annual dates, 'S' or 'H' for bi-annual dates, 'Q' for quarterly dates, 'M' for monthly dates, or 'D' for daily dates.
 Note that FREQ is not case sensitive, so that, for instance, 'q' is also allowed for quarterly dates.
-The frequency can also be set with an integer scalar equal to 1 (annual), 4 (quarterly), or 12 (monthly).
+The frequency can also be set with an integer scalar equal to 1 (annual), 2 (bi-annual), 4 (quarterly), 12 (monthly), or 365 (daily).
 The instantiation of empty objects can be used to rename the dates class.
 For instance, if one only works with quarterly dates, object qq can be created as:

-'''

 qq = dates('Q')

-'''